- LoginAccess your ApplicationOr learn more about our programmes and applyAccess MyINSEAD

 No, this programme is not eligible for the Certificate in Global Management.

-INSEAD Lead the Future is are not eligible for continuing education or professional development units.
+INSEAD Lead the Future is not eligible for continuing education or professional development units.

-After the conclusion of the Core phase, including core project presentations, and the completion of Strategic Decision Making for Leaders, participants will attend a live virtual introduction to electives.
+After the conclusion of the Core phase, participants will attend a live virtual introduction to electives.
 This will be an opportunity for participants to better understand the choices available to them and which electives best meet their leadership development needs.

 What is the weekly learning rhythm during the programme?
 Do I need to be online at specific times during the programme, or can I learn ahead of the rest of the class ?